argodev/studies/ot_survey/OT_Class_03_Manuscript.md

 1. Then, in 16:2, they begin to march through the __desert__ wilderness.
 1. But in 16:8, they grumble against the Lord because they have no __food__ to eat.
 1. In 17:2, they put the Lord to the __test__ when they quarrel with Moses about not having water to drink.
-1. Then, in Exodus 32 (which we’ll think more about next week), while Moses receives the very 10 commandments that forbade idolatry, the people __worship__ a golden calf and call it their god!
+1. Then, in Exodus 32 (which we’ll cover more in a few minutes), while Moses receives the very 10 commandments that forbade idolatry, the people __worship__ a golden calf and call it their god!

 And this behavior only gets worse as the Old Testament goes along.
-But their failure as God’s son only highlights Jesus as God’s son.
+But their failure as God’s son only highlights __Jesus__ as God’s son.
 Matthew is careful to point this out in Matthew 3-4.
 (1) In his baptism, Jesus passes through waters and is called “God’s beloved son;” (2) Then, he goes into the desert to be tempted; (3) His first temptation is about not having food to eat; (4) His second temptation is to “test” God; and (5) his final temptation is to worship someone other than God.
 But put in the same circumstances as Israel, God’s true son obeys perfectly.
 He is the fulfillment of all that Israel was supposed to be.
 He is the true Israel[^6].

 ## V. God’s Glorious Motive

-Finally, we should conclude by considering what ties all these themes together – fifth, _God’s Glorious Motive_.
+Finally, we should conclude this section by considering what ties all these themes together – fifth, _God’s Glorious Motive_.

 Most secular retellings of the Exodus miss this point entirely.
 They focus on the tragedy of slavery or the heroism of Moses.
 But when you read the text, you can’t get around the most common refrain in Exodus, a refrain that shows God’s motive in all that he does.
 Look at 6:7: “I will take you to be my people, and I will be your God, and you shall know that I am the Lord your God, who has brought you out from under the burdens of the Egyptians.” “and you shall know that I am the Lord” – this phrase occurs at least 14 times in the first half of the book.
 God’s purpose is to show off who he is, to exalt his glory!